Celebs Spotted: Deepika Padukone Dressed To Have Fun, Kunal Kapoor Spotted At Hakim Aalims

 Ranveer's Quirky Fashion Sense Rubbing Off On Deepika

 Deepika Padukone was snapped by our paparazzi today.
-She looked like she was dressed to have fun as she was wearing a cute white denim skirt with graphics reading ‘salty' and ‘drama.
+She looked like she was dressed to have fun as she was wearing a cute white denim skirt with graphics reading ‘salty' and ‘drama'.
 She wore a matching denim jacket with that and a white tank top, finishing up her look with red pointed toe stilettos.
 It looks like her hubby Ranveer Singh's quirky fashion sense is rubbing off on her too.
 Deepika and Ranveer were seen at the Simmba success party hosted by Karan Johar last night.

 Aditya Roy Kapur In Casual Avatar